cnguy/kayn/README.md

     and this pattern will stay constant
     throughout all my methods.
 */
-var fakerStats = k.getRankedStats(fakerId, printDataFn)
+var fakerStats = k.getRankedStats(fakerId, rprint)

 /*
   Functions will have an options parameter that you can pass in query